If you love art, you will love the Borghese Gallery in Rome.

 Best time to visit Borghese Gallery

-How to book Borghese Gallery tickets?
+How to book Borghese Gallery tickets

-The number to call for ticket booking is +390632810.
-Here +39 is the country code of Italy.
+To book Borghese Gallery tickets by phone, you must call +390632810.
+Here, +39 is the country code of Italy.

 You can talk to the operator in Italian or English.

-The phone line opens from Monday to Friday from 9 am to 6 pm and on Saturdays from 9 am to 1 pm.
+The phone line is open from Monday to Friday from 9 am to 6 pm and on Saturdays from 9 am to 1 pm.

 While booking the tickets, be ready with your mode of payment or Roma Pass details (more on this below).

-The operator might ask for your e-mail id, to send you a confirmation via mail.
+The operator might ask for your email id to send you a confirmation via mail.

-You must clearly mention the date of your visit and preferred time slot including the number of people and their age.
+You must mention the date of your visit and preferred time slot, including the number of people and their age.

-Within 48 hours of your e-mail, you will receive confirmation.
+Within 48 hours of your email, you will receive confirmation.

-Booking Borghese Gallery tickets online
+Booking tickets online

 You don’t have to talk to an agent on the other end continuously (as in a phone booking) or have multiple email conversations (as in email booking).